-Information operations have been in the news a lot recently, especially campaigns run by foreign intelligence services.
-It will be up to elected leaders and policymakers to decide how to confront information operations moving forward and there's little we can do as campaign staff to impact whether they happen or not, but there are a few things we can do to manage them if they're happening.
-Campaigns have and will continue to be targets of these operations and need to be prepared.
+Information operations have been in the news a lot recently, especially those campaigns run by foreign intelligence services and domestic political opponents.
+It will be up to elected leaders and policymakers to decide how to confront information operations moving forward, but there are a few things we can do to manage them if they're happening.
+Parties and campaigns have and will continue to be targets of these operations and need to be prepared.
 Defending how your campaign communicates with the public is an important part of this.
 Below are some ways to better protect against information operations, identify when they are happening to your campaign or candidate, and respond quickly when they do occur.